m10rten/suite/README.md

 - `@mvdlei/retry` - A utility for retrying operations.
 - `@mvdlei/pg-toggle` - A utility for feature toggles with PostgreSQL, made with `drizzle-orm`.
 - `@mvdlei/iglo` - A simple yet very powerful error handler and secure program runner for any environment.
+- `@mvdlei/reset` - A typescript utility for resetting default behavior of built-in types.
+- `@mvdlei/edge` - A utility for edge-ready web applications.
+- `@mvdlei/next` - A package containing utilities for Next.js applications.

 ### `Apps`